learn-academy-2020-charlie/lecture-notes/sql.md

 ## Intro

 Sql is short for Structured Query Language and is an old language!
 It behaves differently than other languages we have learned so far including syntax and structure.
-It was made by some super math nerds so just know that going in.

 JS curly braces came from SQL.
 Do/end in Ruby came from Perl.
 If statements, which both have come from even older programming languages.
 So we see a gradual evolution of languages through time.
 However, SQL is the weird unicorn that doesn't fall into these rules.